 The work was not arduous with ample time to pursue scholastic hobbies such as calligraphy; poetry; weiqi and music.
 A guiding principle of officialdom was that if the correct appointments have been made then the whole system would work like clockwork with little need for effort to maintain it.
-The first Chinese visitors to Europe was surprised by the relentless hard work of officials and politicians they saw in contrast to the more laid back life in China.
+The first Chinese visitors to Europe was surprised by the relentless hard work of officials and politicians which contrasted to the more laid back life in China.

 If an official was censured by the Emperor he would lose his post, and sometimes his life, but quite often the Emperor would commute a death sentence to exile to a remote province such as Xinjiang or Hainan.
 At the end of the period of exile the Emperor would send him a ring.
 If it was a complete solid ring, they were forgiven and could restart their career, if, however it was a broken ring then their career was at an end.

-The etiquette of official life was highly regimented, an official would have a carriage, clothes, seal according to strict rules for his grade.
+The etiquette of official life was highly regimented, an official would have a carriage, clothes and seal according to strict rules for his grade.

 A servant would beat a drum or gong to clear the way for the official who followed him.
-The number of beats of the drum indicated the seniority of the official.
+The number of beats of the drum indicated the seniority of the official ranging from 13 for a veceroy to 7 for a magistrate.
 This allowed other officials to show due deference.
 A lower ranking official had to stop and make way for any higher ranking official.
 To avoid having to get out of his sedan chair and formally greet each other an official might hide his face behind a fan.

 All senior officials had a seal of office including magistrates residing at their yamens.
 The emperor had a seal made of jade; viceroys and high provincial officials have oblong seals made of silver and used mauve colored wax.
 Salt commissioners had copper seals and used vermillion colored wax.
 Lower officials used square wooden seals 戳记 chuō jì.
-During Imperial mourning all seals changed to use blue wax.
+During periods of Imperial mourning all seals changed to use blue wax.
 They were stamped on all dispatches, deeds and important documents, showing that the document had been approved by the official.
-This precious item was only left in the safe-keeping of the official's wife, the loss of a seal was a very serious offense which would often lead to sacking and demotion.
+This precious item was often left in the safe-keeping of the official's wife, the loss of a seal was a very serious offense which would often lead to sacking and demotion (because of possible fraudulent use of seal).
 The seal became potent enough to be used as a talisman to keep evil at bay.

 As appointment to a civil service post was such an important goal in life, there are quite a number of symbols that were painted on objects to convey a wish for an appointment as an official.These include :